Eroica-cpp/uwhpsc/notes/software_installation.rst

 run the :ref:`vm` to provide a Linux environment.
 Alternatively you can use a linux machine in the cloud via :ref:`aws`.

+If you are using a Mac and want to install the necessary software, you also need to install `Xcode <https://developer.apple.com/xcode/>`_ developer tools, which includes necessary compilers and *make*, for example.

 Some of this software may already be available on your machine.
 The *which* command in Unix will tell you if a command is found on your *search path*, e.g.::